'Yes, marry for money': A Harvard-trained economist shares the surprising financial benefits of marriage

 On top of short-term financial benefits of marrying, like the implicit joining of resources, there are long-term benefits, as well.

-First, after just nine months, you're eligible to collect widow(er) Social Security benefits.
+First, after just nine months, you're eligible to collect future widow(er) Social Security benefits.
 Plus, after>Get married, but always assume you'll get divorced

 Marriage can also benefit your long-term standard of living, albeit to a highly imperfect and uncertain extent, if you're awarded alimony in divorce.

-An estimated 41% of all first marriages will end in divorce or separation, according to data from -based law firm Wilkinson & Finkbeiner.
+An estimated 41% of all first marriages will end in divorce or separation, according to data from California-based law firm Wilkinson & Finkbeiner.
 Some 60% of second marriages go south, while 73% of third marriages will start with "forever" and end with "sayonara."

 But wishful thinking about marriage comes at an awful price.
-Many marriages end in exorbitantly costly divorce war, with forced to take sides and family ties shredded forever.
+Many marriages end in exorbitantly costly divorce war, with children forced to take sides and family ties shredded forever.

 Maybe it's time to reset our idea of marriage from a lifetime partnership to a temporary arrangement that should be celebrated for lasting as long as it does, not lamented for coming apart.